elastic/package-registry/dev/package-examples/nginx-1.2.0/docs/README.md

+# Nginx integration

-This module periodically fetches metrics from https://nginx.org/[Nginx] servers.
+This integration periodically fetches metrics from https://nginx.org/[Nginx] servers.

-The default metricset is `stubstatus`.

-[float]
-=== Compatibility
+## Compatibility

-The Nginx metricsets were tested with Nginx 1.9 and are expected to work with all version
+The Nginx metricsets were tested with Nginx 1.9 and are expected to work with all version >= 1.9.
->= 1.9.

-[float]
+### Inputs

+{{> ../dataset/access/docs/README.md }}

-=== Dashboard
+## Dashboard

-The nginx module comes with a predefined dashboard.
-For example:
+The nginx integration comes with a predefined dashboard.

-image::./images/metricbeat-nginx.png[]